jaydennguyen296/web-application-firewall-lab/README.md

 All blocked requests were logged in the Safeline dashboard, confirming that the WAF was effectively protecting the DVWA server.

+Screenshots can be found in the `Screenshots` folder.

 ## What This Project Demonstrates

 - How to deploy a WAF using Docker